 There will be two exams and a paper, done individually and independently.
-The required paper should be 7 pages minimum and 10 pages maximum, not including references.
-The topic should be a problem in transportation/logistics that you are personally very interested in.
-You must relate it to the course materials and demonstrate possible solutions.
-The paper is due on the last day of class.
+The required paper should be 5 pages, not including references.
+The topic should be a problem in transportation/logistics that you are personally very interested in and that you believe can be improved/fixed.
+The paper is due no later than 12/6/2018.
 More information will be provided by Professor Nagurney in class.